Vagif12/covidtracker/README.md

 # covidtracker
 A Covid-19 Tracking App and distance calculator for residents of Ireland to see where they can go in a limited radius.
+The site can be accessed from [here](https://cplan.pythonanywhere.com)

 This allows people to do the following:

 1. Calculate distance between their home and a location, to see if it is in the allowed radius
 2. Set a tracker to track location and alert users if they have passed the allowed radius